Innovative Research in Sustainability

 Entries must specifically address how the work entered meets the following assessment criteria::

-Describe the investigative approach undertaken and identify the research methods employed, outlining the steps taken to ensure a robust and balanced approach.
+Describe the investigative approach undertaken and identify the research methods employed, outlining the steps taken to ensure a robust and unbiased approach.

-Demonstrate the extent to which the research has led to the uptake or improvement of sustainable practices and/or policies in Australia, and if relevant, globally.
-Describe why this is important for current and future generations.
+Demonstrate the extent to which the research has led to the uptake or improvement of sustainable outcomes and describe why this is important for current and future generations.

 Prize specific conditions of entry

-The prize is open to individuals and teams, if the achievement is the result of a collaborative team effort.
+The prize is open to individuals and teams, if the activity is the result of a collaborative team effort.

 For team entries:

-- For entries comprising of between two and six individuals, you will need to decide upon one Team Leader to administer the entry, however you must describe the contribution of each individual to the research and explain why the Eureka Prize should be jointly awarded.
-This explanation should be included in the ‘Research Summary.’
+• Comprising of between two and six individuals, the first listed entrant must be the team leader.
+You must describe the contribution of each individual to the research and explain why the Eureka Prize should be jointly awarded to the listed individuals.
+This explanation must be included in the ‘research summary.’

 Activity entered for this prize must have been published in at least one peer-reviewed article (i.e., published in a scientific journal or similar).

-Category specific conditions of entry – all Research and Innovation Eureka Prizes
+Category specific conditions of entry – Research & Innovation prizes

 The activity entered or nominated for this prize may not be entered or nominated for another Australian Museum Eureka Prize in the same year.